Bindon Abbey

-Bindon Abbey (Bindonium) was a Cistercian monastery, of which only ruins remain, on the River Frome about half a mile east of Wool in the Purbeck District, Dorset, England.
+Bindon Abbey (Bindonium) was a Cistercian monastery, of which only ruins remain, on the River Frome about half a mile east of Wool in Dorset, England.

 History

 The monastery was founded in 1149 by William de Glastonia on the site since known as Little Bindon near Bindon Hill on the coast near Lulworth Cove as a daughter house of Forde Abbey, but the terrain proved too demanding to sustain the community.
 In 1172 the monastery moved to a site near Wool, the gift of Roger de Newburgh and his wife, Matilda de Glastonia (the granddaughter of the original founder), who also endowed it with further estates in the county.
 The monastery retained the name of its original location.

 The abbey had the support of the Plantagenet kings, and Henry III granted several letters of protection.
+In 1280 the abbey was granted the right to a weekly market and annual fair at Wool.

+In 1296 the abbot was accused of causing the deaths of two monks.
 From the 14th century the abbey suffered from a number of internal and economic difficulties which seriously reduced its income and wealth.
-In the Valor Ecclesiasticus of 1535 its annual income was valued at £147.
+By 1329 it was said to be 'grievously burdened with debt for want of good rule'.
+In the Valor Ecclesiasticus of 1535 its annual income was valued at £147, making it one of the smaller monasteries.
 It was scheduled for Dissolution in 1536, but John Norman, the then abbot, paid the Crown the enormous sum of £300 to save it.
 The abbey was nevertheless suppressed in 1539.

 The site was granted to Thomas Poynings, Baron Poynings, from whom it passed to Thomas Howard, Viscount Howard of Bindon.
 It was bought in 1641 by the Weld family, later prominent as Roman Catholics, the present landowners.

 In 1559 Thomas Howard built a country house on the site of the monastery, but this was burnt down during the English Civil War, although the outline of Howard's gardens, with their moated water features, can still be seen.
 The Welds reused the stone for the construction of the nearby Lulworth Castle.